Or a look at this years reviewed comics and their genre distribution

 And if we compare the genre distribuitions between Mainstream (DC/Marvel) and Creator-Ownederish (basically everything else), we get the following:

-This is the second year I've done one of these roundup/genre analysis posts.
-2012 can be read here.
+This is the third year I've done one of these roundup/genre analysis posts.
+Go here for 2013, and 2012 can be read here.
 What this means is that I can pool my genre distributions (correcting for any repeat titles and redundancies) to increase the sample size of the analysis and maybe cut down on sampling bias a little.